Fran-bot0/pipeline_project/README.md

 * For the installation of Trimmomatic to be successful, after cloning the repo, you'll need to edit the build.xml file and change the source and target values from 1.5 to 1.8 or above.
 After this, the ant command will work.
 * After installing the sratoolkit, to be able to use it, you'll need to create or select a folder to be used as cache.
 The command needed to perform this action is in software_installation.sh.

 Finally, for the pipe_script.sh to be able to run the different software, you'll have to create a bin directory on the same level as the scripts and software directories.
 This bin directory should contian symbolic links leading to the desired softwares.
-The code needed to achive this is also in software_installation.sh
+The code needed to achive this is also in software_installation.sh.